significa/app-distribution-server/README.md

 and utilize this platform to easily distribute the build among other developers, testers, or clients.

-We have written a blog post about this project, it explains the why and has a walkthrough on how to use/deploy it: [How to distribute iOS IPA builds][blog post].
+We wrote a blog post about this project, it explains the 'Why' and has a walkthrough on how to use/deploy it (more 'How-to' style): [How to distribute iOS IPA builds][blog post].

 The project provides a single endpoint for uploading an `.ipa` build.
 It returns a publicly accessible, minimalistic installation page with a QR code - that simple.
 It is designed for easy